 It can be easy to forget that drug and alcohol addiction impacts friends and families as well as the addict.
+Drug addiction denial can be hard to deal with if you are a friend or a family member of an addict.
 While many addicts struggle with the physical effects of drug or alcohol abuse and difficult emotions stemming from mental health issues, friends and families may struggle with:

 • Guilt at not being able to keep the addict from using drugs or alcohol